syncliteio/SyncLite/README.md

 # SyncLite — Build Anything, Sync Anywhere

+### **Your database.
+Everywhere.
+Always in sync.**

 **Your app writes to a local embedded database.
-SyncLite makes every write land in PostgreSQL transactionally — automatically, durably, offline-tolerant — with no CDC pipeline, no message bus, no replication agent to wire up.**
+SyncLite makes every write land in PostgreSQL transactionally — automatically, durably, offline-tolerant.**

-Your AI agent can build and persist its own local intelligence in a lightweight embedded database, and that intelligence can sync upward into a central intelligence layer that thousands of agents can leverage.
-The loop is two-way: local agents can also pull from that central intelligence to learn faster, adapt sooner, and align with the collective memory of the organization.
-Local memory stays fast, private, and resilient; central intelligence remains current without forcing every agent onto a slow, fragile network dependency.

-Drop one library into your application and you get a fully-featured embedded database (SQLite, DuckDB, Derby, H2, or HyperSQL) whose every write is durably logged and continuously synced to your destination in the background.
+Drop **one library** into your app and get a fully-featured embedded database (SQLite, DuckDB, Derby, H2, or HyperSQL) whose every transaction is durably logged and continuously consolidated to your central database or data lake.

+**Offline by default.
+Transactionally consistent.
+No CDC.
+No Kafka.
+No replication agent to wire up.**

 Your hot path never touches the network.
 Your app keeps working offline and catches up when connectivity returns.

 ```mermaid
 flowchart TB